A challenge to UK & Welsh Governments…

 Swansea Bay & West Wales Rail Enhancement and Local Metro

-There is an emerging package of measure of perhaps £500M that can be linked to interventions that enable the re-location of employment (eg the DVLA) and public services back to key transport hubs around the region; especially to Neath, Swansea, Carmarthen (which is the best location for a West Wales Parkway), Haverfordwest, etc. The key interventions include:
+There is an emerging package of measure of perhaps £500-600M (with ~£400M for an initial tranche of rail enhancement) that can be linked to interventions that enable the re-location of employment (eg the DVLA) and public services back to key transport hubs around the region; especially to Neath, Swansea, Carmarthen (which is the best location for a West Wales Parkway), Haverfordwest, etc. The key interventions include:

 - Enhanced local rail services west of Swansea all the way to Milford Haven aligned to a range of tactical infrastructure enhancement – these complements some of the SWML measures set out above